joeyklee/quant-humanists-2018/WEEK_07.md

 # WEEK `07`: 19 Mar 2018
 ##  Special Topics: Tracking at Scale

-This week in Quant Humanists, we will be exploring the domain of forced tracking and tracking at scale.
+This week in Quant Humanists, we will be take a brief look into the domain of forced tracking and tracking at scale.
 We will examine situations when tracking is not a choice, but rather imposed on individuals through various institutions/organizations (e.g. via employers) and the implications of such granular tracking.

+We will focus most of our attention today to our tutorial working with Datasette Publish and SQL queries.

 ## PROGRAM